navatharaagi/AWS-SysOps-Docs/README.md

 - This way we can backup the data even instances are terminated.

 #### 2.Troubleshooting Auto Scaling Issues
--Attempting to use the wrong subnet
+- Attempting to use the wrong subnet
--Availability is no longer available or supported -Security group does not exist
+- Availability is no longer available or supported
+- Security group does not exist
--Key pair associated does not exist
+- Key pair associated does not exist
--Auto Scaling configuration is not working correctly -Instance type specification is not supported in that Availability Zone -Auto Scaling service is not enabled on the account -Invalid EBS device mapping
+- Auto Scaling configuration is not working correctly
+- Instance type specification is not supported in that Availability Zone
+- Auto Scaling service is not enabled on the account
+- Invalid EBS device mapping
--Attempting to attach EBS block device to instance-store AMI -AMI issues
+- Attempting to attach EBS block device to instance-store AMI
+- AMI issues
--Placement group attempting to use m1.large (wrong instance type) -“We currently do not have sufficient instance capacity in the AZ that you requested” -Updating instance in Auto Scaling group with “suspended state”
+- Placement group attempting to use m1.large (wrong instance type)
+- “We currently do not have sufficient instance capacity in the AZ that you requested”
+- Updating instance in Auto Scaling group with “suspended state”

-Deployment & Provisioning
+### Deployment & Provisioning
 Demonstrate the Ability to Provision Cloud Resources and Manage Implementation Automation 1.OpsWorks: Overview
 2.OpsWorks: Creating our First Stack